ZUPPA di CUCUZZA

 her friend Mary Santangelo gave her a couple big Cucuzza, from their backyard garden

 in Garfield.
-Mymother Lucia learned this recipe from her mother who used to make it back in Sicily, and she learned how to make it from her mother, my Great Grandmother Salemi.
+Mymother Lucia learned this recipe from her mother who used to make it back in

 This dish is one of the quintessential recipes of this book, and also of both the Italian-American